briant1312/unlock-reviews/README.md

 5. You will unfortunately have to do this everytime you launch firefox

 ### Issues with installing
-FreeCodeCamp has a really good tutorial for creating your own browswer extension at the following url
+FreeCodeCamp has a really good tutorial for creating your own browser extension at the following url
 ```
 https://www.freecodecamp.org/news/write-your-own-browser-extensions/
 ```